beet/marketplacer_alfred_workflow/README.md

 Constructs a Markdown link, copies it to the clipboard, and pastes it to the front most app.

 `mprm` + number - **m**arketplacer **p**ull **r**equest **m**arkdown

+#### Find the pull request for a given commit SHA

+This is a workflow I use almost daily following the principle of "search first, ask questions later".
+The commit history for me is most useful for tracing a piece of work back to the pull request which should describe the changes in enough detail to get a better understanding of them, ideally also linking to the Github issue and other documentation assets.

+Quite often, that's enough to answer the "why" if not _how_ something works.

+* Use `git blame` or `git log` to identify a recent commit in the piece of code in question
+* Copy the commit SHA
+* Enter the `mprfsha` keyword into Alfred, and paste in the SHA
+* It will search your selected repo for the SHA, and should reveal the pull request that it came in with

 ## Tettra actions